 Condom Programming: The requirement for condoms used in the general population is estimated to be 6 million annually until 2020.
 Specifically for MSM the need is 2,808,000 in 2018 to 2,916,000 in 2020 the country targets are set on 2,527,200 in 2018 to 2,624,400 in 2020, given that 2 million condoms per year are provided through social marketing, the remaining gap ranges from 527,200 in 2018 to 624,400 in 2020.
 For FSW and clients, the need is 2,001,600 in 2018 to 2,059,200 in 2020.
 The country target is set on 1,601,280 condoms in 2018 to 1,647,360 in 2020.
 The country plans to distribute for free 1 million condoms from domestic resources annually until 2020, therefore the remaining gap to the target for FSW ranges from 601,280 in 2018 to 647,360 in 2020.

 National Condom Committee is negotiating with PSI to: (1) reduce the price of NUMBER ONE condom brand, (2) have a new company manage the condom brand but with IPR to remain with PSI.
-It is also planned that the unmet need would be met through social marketing of Huk Der (government SM condoms) through the staff of DCCA, PCCA and civil society.
+It is also planned that the unmet need would be met through social marketing of “Huk Der” (government SM condoms) through the staff of DCCA, PCCA and civil society.
 The commercial condoms sold in mini markets, private pharmacies, and in all the provinces where the purchases of the condoms are largely led by client choice and not often by the sex workers themselves.
 The goal for 2018–2020 is to build a sustainable and sufficient supply of quality assured, Food and Drug Department registered condoms.
 Steps are being taken towards a segmented market strategy that will maintain focus on most at risk populations, and a tiered pricing strategy will ensure that all portions of each income segment are being reached so that distribution becomes sustainable.
 For details on the country’s plans on condom programming see Annex 22.
 There is no allocation for condoms in this funding request.

 2.1b) i.
 The prevention program included in the Request reflect the reduction in reach and coverage due to decreased available resources.
 This is likely to lead to an increase in HIV in those provinces that do not have the full prevention package of intervention.
 The Request aims to maintain the current coverage for five provinces for FSW prevention services: two provinces for MSM prevention services, and the 11 ART sites in 8 provinces for HIV treatment care and support remain the same.
 However the removal of incentives for the staff to undertake HIV specific activities is likely to create delays in service delivery, since the staff of Provincial Committee for the Control of AIDS (PCCA), District Committee for the Control of AIDS (DCCA), ART centers, HTC centers have multiple roles to play.
 Prioritized above allocation request (PAAR) includes the scaling up the ART sites to at least one per province, and covering the unmet need for condoms.